-However, the endorsement may not be presented out of context or reworded so as to distort in any way the endorser’s opinion or experience with the product.
-An advertiser may use an endorsement of an expert or celebrity only so long as it has good reason to believe that the endorser continues to subscribe to the views presented.
+However, the endorsement may not be presented out of context or reworded to distort in any way the endorser’s opinion or experience with the product.
+An advertiser may use an endorsement of an expert or celebrity only so long as it has good reason to believe that the Endorser continues to subscribe to the views presented.

-(c) When the advertisement represents that the endorser uses the endorsed product, the endorser must have been a bona fide user of it at the time the endorsement was given.
-Additionally, the advertiser may continue to run the advertisement only so long as it has good reason to believe that the endorser remains a bona fide user of the product.
-[See section 255.1(b) regarding the "good reason to believe" requirement.]
+(c) When the advertisement represents that the endorser uses the endorsed product, the endorser must have been a bona fide user of it when the endorsement was given.
+Additionally, the advertiser may continue to advertise only so long as it has good reason to believe that the endorser remains a bona fide user of the product.
+[See section 255.1(b) regarding the “good reason to believe” requirement.]

 - Example 1:

-A building contractor states in an advertisement that he uses the advertiser’s exterior house paint because of its remarkable quick drying properties and durability.
+A building contractor states in an advertisement that he uses the advertiser’s exterior house paint because of its remarkable quick-drying properties and durability.
 This endorsement must comply with the pertinent requirements of Section 255.3 (Expert Endorsements).
 Subsequently, the advertiser reformulates its paint to enable it to cover exterior surfaces with only one coat.
-Prior to continued use of the contractor’s endorsement, the advertiser must contact the contractor in order to determine whether the contractor would continue to specify the paint and to subscribe to the views presented previously.
+Before continued use of the contractor’s endorsement, the advertiser must contact the contractor to determine whether the contractor would continue to specify the paint and subscribe to the previously presented views.